Reviews You Can Rely On

 To determine scores in this metric, we loaded each product into vehicles, took them to picnics and campsites, and grilled gratifying culinary concoctions.
 When on these excursions, we took into account things like the overall size, weight, construction materials, and availability of wheels, stands, or lid latches.
 We also evaluated how secure or not secure they were, the noise during transport, and the cleanliness on the ride home.

-When it comes to portability, the lightweight and packable design of the Eureka SPRK can't be beat.
+When it comes to portability, the lightweight and packable design of the Eureka SPRK is hard to beat.

-Other smaller options include the Petit Gourmet which has telescoping legs that fold up neatly, and make it easy to carry in one hand.
+Other smaller options include the Petit Gourmet, which has telescoping legs that fold up neatly and make it easy to carry in one hand.
 The Solaire and the Cuisinart Grillster both carry cleanly and easily, kind of like a small suitcase.
 Models like this are easy to carry into the park to find your ideal picnic spot.
-With any grill, cleaning them before transporting them will lead to less mess.
-The Cuinsart Venture is another option that's easy to carry with one hand thanks to a substantial and functional handle of the top of the design.
+As with any grill, if you take the time to clean it before transporting it, you will find there's less mess.
+The Cuinsart Venture is another option that's easy to carry with one hand thanks to a substantial and functional handle on the top of the design.

 portable grill - the large handle and extra storage in the plastic section on the...